-Ad Hoc consists of school administration, the teacher(s) concerned, in-school professional(s) concerned.
+The Ad Hoc committee is prescribed in the teachers' collective agreement (8-9.08) and consists of school administration, the teacher(s) concerned, and in-school professional(s) concerned.
 Parents are invited to attend.
-Meeting can be held without the parents.
+Meetings can be held without the parents.
 The AD HOC may at any time use additional resources and, if it deems it necessary, meet with the student.